 What if the money is held in a locked-in account?

-This Guide does not apply if the member transfers the assets to a locked-in account before their separation date.
+This Guide does not apply if the member transfers the pension assets to a locked-in account before separation.

 In these cases, the financial institution will be responsible for dealing with any division of the assets.
-The financial institution cannot pay more than 50% of assets in the locked-in account as of the separation date.
+It cannot pay more than 50% of pension assets in the locked-in account as of the Family Law Valuation Date.

-FSRA does not provide any forms for spouses of locked-in account owners to access money held those accounts.
+FSRA does not provide any forms for division of money held in locked-in accounts.
 Check with the financial institution administering the locked-in account.
 They may have their own forms for this purpose.

-Locked-in Account: Locked-in accounts are accounts designed to hold “locked-in” pension assets (e.g. a LIRA or LIF).
-The “Locked-in” element refers to restrictions on withdrawals.
-These restrictions help ensure the account holder uses the assets in retirement (and not before)
+Locked-in Account: Locked-in accounts are accounts designed to hold “locked-in” pension assets.
+These include locked-in retirement accounts (LIRAs) or life income funds (LIFs).
+The “locked-in” element refers to restrictions on withdrawals.
+These restrictions help ensure the account holder uses the assets in retirement (and not before).

-The member can use part of the LIF or LIRA to pay equalization.
+The member can use part of the LIF or LIRA for the equalization payment.
 The spouse may transfer this amount to their own LIRA or a LIF.
 The spouse may also purchase a life annuity from an insurance company.
 In certain cases, a spouse may transfer their share to another pension plan.
-The share may be transferred to another plan if it is registered under the pension legislation of a Canadian jurisdiction.
-It may also be transferred to a plan provided by a government in Canada.
-Additionally, the administrator of the other plan must agree to accept the transfer.
+The spouse may transfer their share to another plan if it is registered under the pension legislation of a Canadian jurisdiction.
+They may also transfer it to a plan provided by a government in Canada.
+In either case, the administrator of the other plan must agree to accept the transfer.

-When can a spouse start receiving payments of the transferred assets?
+When can a spouse start receiving payments of the transferred pension assets?

 The spouse can start receiving payment at age 55.
-The money may be held in a LIRA.
-In this case, the spouse needs to purchase a LIF or life annuity to start receiving payments.
-Note that the spouse cannot receive money directly from the LIRA.
+The spouse will need to purchase a LIF or a life annuity to start receiving payments.
+The spouse cannot receive money directly from a LIRA.

-What if the assets were still in the pension plan on the family law valuation date?
+What if the pension assets were still in the pension plan on the family law valuation date?

 A plan member might transfer their entitlement out of the pension plan to a locked-in account.
 Sometimes this occurs after the Family Law Valuation Date but before requesting a valuation.
 In these cases, the assets were held by the pension plan on the Family Law Valuation Date.

-Where this happens, the valuation and division rules in this Guide do apply.
+Where this happens, the valuation rules in this Guide apply.
 You must get a valuation of the pension.
-The maximum share of the assets transferred to the spouse is 50% of the Family Law Value.
-The plan terms in effect on the Family Law Valuation Date determine The Family Law Value.
+The plan terms in effect on the Family Law Valuation Date apply.